-For combined events, the minimum number of match/practice courts must be available exclusively to ATP.
+For combined events, the minimum number of practice courts must be available exclusively to ATP.

 - Minimum number of match/practice courts will be reviewed and approved on a case by case basis.
-Factors considered when determining minimum number of courts include, but are not limited to, daylight hours, night sessions, number of lighted courts meeting or exceeding minimum requirement. - Existing indoor events where meeting the minimum requirement is not possible may appeal for a waiver. - B.All match and practice courts must be the same surface, speed and conditions as the main draw and must be available for practice from 9:00 A.M. on Friday prior to the start of the tournament until the conclusion of the tournament.
-For outdoor tournaments the practice courts must be available for practice at a minimum of two (2) complete days prior to the start of the tournament.
+Factors considered when determining minimum number of courts include, but are not limited to, daylight hours, night sessions, number of lighted courts meeting or exceeding minimum requirement. - Existing indoor events where meeting the minimum requirement is not possible may appeal for a waiver. - B. All match and practice courts must be the same surface, speed and conditions as the main draw and must be available for practice from 9:00 am, at a minimum, on the following days: - Masters 1000 outdoors: 3 days before Qualifying - Masters 1000 indoors: 2 days before Qualifying - ATP 500 and 250 outdoors: 2 days before Qualifying - ATP 500 and 250 indoors: Friday before Qualifying